dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-4.md

 [SQLite](https://www.sqlite.org/) is a public, self-contained, full-featured SQL database engine.

-There are many third-party tools you can download to manage and view a SQLite database.
+There are many third-party tools you can use to manage and view SQLite databases.
 The following image shows [DB Browser for SQLite](https://sqlitebrowser.org/):

 ![DB Browser for SQLite showing movie database](~/blazor/tutorials/movie-database-app/part-4/_static/dbb.png)

 In this tutorial, EF Core migrations are used when possible.
 A migration updates the database schema to match changes in the data model.
 However, migrations can only make changes to the database that the EF Core provider supports.
 While the SQL Server provider has wide support for migration tasks, other provider's capabilities are limited.
 For example, support may exist for adding a column (the `ef migrations add` command succeeds), but support may not exist for removing or changing a column (the `ef database update` command fails).
 Due to these limitations, you can drop and recreate the database using the guidance in this section.

-The workaround for the limitations is to manually write migrations code to perform a table rebuild when something in the table changes.
+The workaround for the limitations is to manually write migrations code to perform a table rebuild when the table changes.
 A table rebuild involves:

 * Creating a new table with a temporary table name.
 * Copying data from the old table to the new table.